Royal Canadian Army Cadets: Early history

-The Royal Canadian Army Cadets (RCAC) can trace its history to the creation of drill associations or militia companies in 1861, predating confederation by six years.
+The Royal Canadian Army Cadets (RCAC) can trace its history to the creation of drill associations or militia companies in 1861, predating Canadian Confederation by six years.
 These early militia companies and drill associations were not cadet corps but were militia sub-units formed in educational and other public institutions.
 Enrolment was limited to men between the ages of 13 and 60.
 The drill was not only a parade square and discipline exercise, but a skill that was necessary for the defence of the Colony.
-The American Civil War and the threat of the Fenian Raids motivated their creation in Upper and Lower Canada.
+The American Civil War and the threat of the Fenian Raids motivated their creation in Canada East and Canada West.

 In 1866, when the Fenians threatened Ontario, the Upper Canada College Rifle Company was called to active service, along with its parent regiment.
 While the regiment marched to Ridgeway to confront the Fenian invaders, the UCC Rifle Company guarded the port, armouries and government buildings of Toronto.
 For this deed, the student company proudly carried the battle honour “FENIAN RAID 1865-66” on its drums and colours from that day forward.
 Students in the battalion who stood guard also were entitled to receive the Canadian General Service Medal, with their names inscribed on the medal’s edge and the “Fenian Raid 1866” bar on its red and white striped ribbon.

 Trinity College Volunteer Rifle Company was formed on June 1, 1861 in Port Hope, Ontario.
 Bishop’s College Drill Association was formed in Lennoxville, Quebec, on December 6, 1861.
 Another 14 of the early "Drill Associations" or "Rifle Companies" stood up in Ontario and Quebec.
 Canada's oldest continuously-active cadet corps is No. 2 Bishop's College School Cadet Corps in Lennoxville, Quebec (Nov.
 1879), and No. 7 Royal Canadian Army Cadets in St. Thomas, Ontario (Feb.
 1880), both having roots firmly in the previous drill associations.

 In 1904, the allocation of numbers to cadet corps was instituted and the Quarterly Militia List, correct to April 1, 1904, lists Cadet Organizations from 1 to 104.
 The earliest date of organization shown is November 28, 1879, four months after Militia General Order 18 of July 25, 1879 allowed the formations of 74 "Associations for Drill in Educational Institutions" for young men.
 These cadets were taught drill and marksmanship, but were not required to be employed in active service.
 The 74 associations included 34 in Ontario, 24 in Québec, 13 in the Maritimes, two in Manitoba, and one in British Columbia.

 The origin of the term "cadet corps" is debatable, as some believe it was first used in 1898, in Ontario, bundled in a provision that the corps' instructors would be members of the local school teaching staff, and not from the local militia unit.